 If you are looking to crochet a fun new design, then they Emily Diagonal Beanie Crochet Pattern is for you!
 This beanie works up fairly quickly and will keep you cozy warm this fall!

 Ready to make the Emily Diagonal Beanie?
-Scroll on down for the free pattern or…
+Scroll on down for the free pattern, Click Here for the video tutorial or…

 “Click Here” to purchase an AD-FREE PDF from the Shop.